Confidence intervals for the Cox model test error from cross-validation: Experiments

-We explore and demonstrate the efficacy of NCV in both numerical simulations and real survival data problems by running experiments to assess the coverage of confidence intervals constructed using the nested CV approach.
-Figure 4 delineates the experimental setup.
+Throughout all our experiments, our estimand of interest is equation \ref{eqn:MSE}, the mean squared error of the model prediction error, which is estimated from the training data through the nested CV procedure and used to construct the confidence intervals.
+We vary the number of samples $n$, number of features $p$, number of CV fold $n_{\text{fold}}$, and number of simulations $n_{\text{sim}}$.
+For larger $p > n$, we chose smaller values of $n$, $n_{\text{fold}}$, and $n_{\text{sim}}$ to reduce the computational cost resulting from relatively larger $p$.

 The following experiments were implemented in {\bf R} V4.0.2 and {\bf glmnet} V4.1 for CV and fitting Cox models.
 Despite being more computationally expensive than CV, the nested CV algorithm can be implemented to compute the repetitions in parallel.
-All experiments were run on nodes with 32GB/64GB memory and 32 cores on Sherlock, a Stanford Research Computing Center (SRCC) HPC cluster.
+These experiments were run on nodes with 64GB memory and 20-32 cores on Sherlock, a Stanford Research Computing Center (SRCC) HPC cluster.
+All code for the experiments are available on: \url{https://github.com/minwoosun/nestedcv-confint}.